pjotrp/bioruby-exominer/README.md

 * What genes are mentioned in a paper?
 * What papers refer to certain genes?
+* What genes are mentioned most in papers?
 * What genes are mentioned since 2011?
 * What genes are linked to a certain disease subtype?
 * What genes are linked to some author or lab?